louis70109/line-bot-gitbub-actions-receiver/README.md

-# GITHUB CI Controller
+# Receiver with GitHub Actions and Notes

-When CI fail, will push a fail notify FLEX message to ADMIN LINE account.
-Let admin deploy again to see the status.
-So this project will parse the request and re-run GitHub actions.
+1. When CI fail, will push a fail Flex message notification to ADMIN LINE account.
+    - Let status readable and deploy again with ADMIN.
+So Receiver will parse the request and re-run GitHub actions.
+2. If you have some ideas at a moment.
+You can type it into LINE Bot, will commit to another repo to record it. ([reference](https://github.com/louis70109/ideas-tree/tree/master))

 > [GitHub Actions Sample](https://github.com/louis70109/nijia-blog-backup/blob/master/.github/workflows/deploy.yml)